danlyke/nodejspresentation/presentation.md

 ## So not quite there yet

-Other languages have fully-formed frameworks and content management systems, Node has some components upon which you can hang an app.
+Other languages have fully-formed frameworks and content management systems, Node has some components upon which you can hang an app, frameworks are still coming together.

 ---